Luming-L/NGG/assembly_programmes/Tools for genome assembly.md

 - assembly of corrected reads
 - assembly polishing

+overlap-based procedures such as overlap-layout-consensus (OLC) algorithms
+- generate alignments between long reads
+- calculate the best overlap graph
+- generate the consensus sequence of the contigs from the graph
 ### Genome alignment and assembly tools for TGS platform
 ### Sequencing tools for hybrid technologies of both NGS and TGS